Skip to content

 Establish Access Controls

-Enforce least-privilege permissions with unique user accounts, role-based access, and documented onboarding and offboarding procedures.
+Apply least privilege with unique accounts, role-based permissions, and documented onboarding and offboarding procedures.

 Develop Your Incident Response Plan